 This has a double effect, not only can’t your teeth meet to actually grind but the muscles around the head, face and neck will relax to their natural position.
 This relaxing of the muscles can also help relieve headaches caused by bruxism.

-Exact causes of sleep bruxism are not actually known although there has been research which links it to factors such as anxiety, alcohol, smoking and stress.
+The exact causes of sleep bruxism are not actually known although there has been research which links it to factors such as anxiety, alcohol, smoking and stress.
 However, sleep bruxism is considered to be a sleep-related movement disorder and so, if you have sleep bruxism, you are statistically more likely to suffer from other sleep disorders such as snoring and possible sleep apnoea.

 Can bruxism be cured?